uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 <img src="./Sprite%20Tinted.png" width="300" align="right"/>
 <img src="./Sprite%20Untinted.png" width="300" align="right"/>

 Unity also has assets called **materials**, which are different but related to shaders.
-Basically, a material is a preset configuration of parameters that should be used in a shader, so multiple materials can use the same shader with different parameters, so multiple materials can use the same shader.
+Basically, a material is a preset configuration of parameters that should be used in a shader, so multiple materials can use the same shader with different parameters.

-For example, the images to the right show two materials which use the `Sprites/Default` shader, but one of them is set to be tinted blue while the other is untinted.
+For example, the images to the right show two materials which both use the `Sprites/Default` shader, but one of them is set to be tinted blue while the other is untinted.

 ### What can shaders do?
 At the very basic level, shaders let your game actually display things - Unity provides a plethora of built-in shaders that do just that.
 However, shaders can also be used to do much, much more!
 Here are a few images illustrating what shaders can do, with links to guides/tutorials on recreating them: